nguyenv14/CaculateBlocPattern/README.md

-# Caculate Debt with Bloc pattern
+# Calculate Debt with Bloc pattern

 A new Flutter project.